Upgrade tracking built for the people who actually upgrade

 What 2LNR does

-At its core, 2LNR answers one question: which flights have confirmed upgrade space right now?
-Everything else — alerts, route maps, trip planning — supports that central function.
+At its core, 2LNR answers one question: which flights have confirmed upgrade or award space right now?
+Everything else — alerts, route maps, automatic trip import, loyalty tracking — supports that central function.

 Segment-level upgrade inventory

-AA prices and releases upgrade space per segment, not per itinerary.
+Airlines price and release upgrade space per segment, not per itinerary.
 A DFW-LHR-CDG trip has two separate upgrade decisions.
-2LNR tracks each segment independently so you see the full picture before you commit an upgrade instrument.
+2LNR tracks each segment independently across American, Delta, and Alaska so you see the full picture before you commit an upgrade certificate.

 Real-time monitoring and alerts